What Causes Foundation Problems

 Foundation Drainage: Inadequate or ineffective drainage influences soil where your foundation has been built.
 Excessive or insufficient moisture under your foundation can alter the soil.
 Search for standing water surrounding your foundation.
 This might be a sign of poor drainage or ineffective gutters which can cause water to head towards your foundation where the landscape slopes.
 Sometimes soil that is too dry and crumbly can cause foundation shifting and settlement.

 Expansive Soils: Your soil’s composition is by and large a factor of where you live, and it is best to know about the sort of soil under your foundation.
 Soils that have high clay content are exceptionally vulnerable as the soil contracts and expands depending on the moisture within.
-A meeting with the CNT Foundations experts in North Charleston will enable you to decide the best moisture content for your particular soil to maintain your foundation.
+A meeting with the CNT Foundations experts in Charleston will enable you to decide the best moisture content for your particular soil to maintain your foundation.

 Tree and Tree Roots: Your beautiful landscape may be a pleasant escape from sunlight by giving shade, but those tree roots can be devastating to your foundation.